Open-Source-Compliance/Sharing-creates-value/Tooling-Landscape/Unanimous-Understanding/OC-Reference-Tooling-Capabilities-Glossary.md

 - *Examples*
   - N/A

-### Case Data Repository<a name="case-data-repository"/>
+### Business Context Repository<a name="business-context-repository"/>
-**Mission: To manage all compliance relevant information of a product distribution case**
+**Mission: To manage all compliance relevant context information of a product distribution case**

-The *Case Data Repository* collects all information about a product distribution case (distribution license, situation, constraints, circumstances, compliance status, etc.).
-It focuses on the case data only, and references the [Component Metadata Repository](#component-metadata-repository) for all data related directly to the product (source code location, binary location, product structure such as contained components, dependencies, etc.).
+The *Business Context Repository* collects all information about a product distribution case (distribution license, situation, constraints, circumstances, compliance status, etc.).
+It focuses on the business context only, and references the [Component Metadata Repository](#component-metadata-repository) for all data related directly to the product (source code location, binary location, product structure such as contained components, dependencies, etc.).
 - *Responsibilities*
   - Provide single source of truth for a product distribution case
   - Ensure completeness of product compliance documentation